elseano/rundown/docs/code.md

 ### Example 5 - Custom interpreter <r section="int-custom"/>

-In situations where the syntax differs from the executable name, we can specify how to run the code block using the `with` attribute:
+In situations where the syntax differs from the executable name, we can specify how to run the code block using the `with` attribute.
+This attribute accepts anything you can do in bash, such as chaining commands via pipes.

+When doing this, `$SCRIPT_FILE` is a special environment variable provided by rundown which contains the absolute path to a temporary file containing the script provided.

 ~~~ markdown
 SQL can't be run directly.
 Lets just write it out to the console: